news + views + events

 This case confirms that the Court has the authority to define the terms of a release in a manner consistent with the settlement agreement, in the event the parties cannot reach agreement.
 The Court’s objective is to determine the parties' intentions and ensure the finality and clarity of the settlement.
 While it is always preferable for the parties to agree on their own form of release for a dispute, going to Court to settle the terms of a release is an option.

 Drafting the terms of a comprehensive release in a complicated dispute is not as simple as cutting and pasting from a precedent.
-Contact Rob Rakochey or Anthony Burden in Calgary, or Jeremy Taylor in Edmonton, or any member of Field Law's Construction Law Group with any questions about drafting and enforcing release documents.
+Contact Anthony Burden in Calgary, or Jeremy Taylor in Edmonton, or any member of Field Law's Construction Law Group with any questions about drafting and enforcing release documents.

 Link to decision: Haider v Rizvi, 2023 ONCA 354